Pet registrations

 After you submit your registration and have paid any required fees, a lifetime animal identification tag will be provided to you.

-If you prefer, you can also print out this Animal registration form, complete it and bring it, along with the required information and payment (if required), to a Council hub in Clunes, Creswick, Daylesford of Trentham.
+If you prefer, you can also print out this Animal registration form(PDF, 132KB), complete it and bring it, along with the required paperwork, to a Council hub in Clunes, Creswick, Daylesford of Trentham.
+Customer Experience staff can scan your paperwork for our records.
 Find your nearest Council hub.

 Microchipping and desexing